sgost/contentconcepts-data/services/academic_editing/thesis_editing/index.md

     - thesis editor
     - thesis check
 ---
-### 3 reasons why we are one of the top Thesis Editing service providers.
+### Why we are one of the top Thesis Editing service providers

 <br>

-💡 **Reason 1** - Our thesis editing work is top-notch, on par with the international standard.
+💡Our thesis editing work is top-notch, on par with the international standard.
 See [](https://contentconcepts.in/services/academic_editing/manuscript_editing#editingSample)[thesis editing sample](https://contentconcepts.in/services/academic_editing/thesis_editing#editingSample)

-💡 **Reason 2** -We offer the best price for thesis editing.
+💡 We offer the best price for thesis editing.
 Our rates are low but our quality is high.
 Check our [thesis editing price]((https://contentconcepts.in/pricing/)).
 Thesis editing price is based on the level of editing you choose - Proofreading, substantive editing.
 If you need, help check [How to select editing level for my thesis](https://contentconcepts.in/blog/manuscript-editing-services-for-research-papers-proofreading-copy-editing-substantive-editing-which-editing-level-should-i-select/)

-💡 **Reason 3** -[Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge edit your thesis.
+💡 [Native English editors and PhD editors](https://contentconcepts.in/about/) with subject knowledge edit your thesis.
 So we get repeat customers.

 <br>